Women's suffrage in Texas

 Officers of the Dallas Equal Suffrage Association were the first to vote in the 1918 Texas primary elections.

 Women's suffrage efforts in Texas began in 1868 at the first Texas Constitutional Convention.
-In both Constitutional Conventions and subsequent legislative sessions, efforts to provide women the right to vote were introduced, only to be defeated.
+In both Constitutional Conventions and subsequent legislative sessions, efforts to allow women the right to vote were introduced, only to be defeated.
 Early Texas suffragists such as Martha Goodwin Tunstall and Mariana Thompson Folsom worked with national suffrage groups in the 1870s and 1880s.
 It wasn't until 1893 and the creation of the Texas Equal Rights Association (TERA) by Rebecca Henry Hayes of Galveston that Texas had a statewide women's suffrage organization.
 Members of TERA lobbied politicians and political party conventions on women's suffrage.
 Due to an eventual lack of interest and funding, TERA was inactive by 1898.
 In 1903, women's suffrage organizing was revived by Annette Finnigan and her sisters.
 These women created the Texas Equal Suffrage Association (TESA) in Houston in 1903.
 TESA sponsored women's suffrage speakers and testified on women's suffrage in front of the Texas Legislature.
 In 1908 and 1912, speaking tours by Anna Howard Shaw helped further renew interest in women's suffrage in Texas.
 TESA grew in size and suffragists organized more public events, including Suffrage Day at the Texas State Fair.
 By 1915, more and more women in Texas were supporting women's suffrage.
 The Texas Federation of Women's Clubs officially supported women's suffrage in 1915.
 Also that year, anti-suffrage opponents started to speak out against women's suffrage and in 1916, organized the Texas Association Opposed to Woman Suffrage (TAOWS).
 TESA, under the political leadership of Minnie Fisher Cunningham and with the support of Governor William P. Hobby, suffragists began to make further gains in achieving their goals.
 In 1918, women achieved the right to vote in Texas primary elections.
 During the registration drive, 386,000 Texas women signed up during a 17-day period.
 An attempt to modify the Texas Constitution by voter referendum failed in May 1919, but in June 1919, the United States Congress passed the Nineteenth Amendment.
 Texas became the ninth state and the first Southern state to ratify the Nineteenth Amendment on June 28, 1919.
 This allowed white women to vote, but African American women still had trouble voting, with many turned away, depending on their communities.
 In 1923, Texas created white primaries, excluding all Black people from voting in the primary elections.
 The white primaries were overturned in 1944 and in 1964, Texas's poll tax was abolished.
 In 1965, the Voting Rights Act was passed, promising that all people in Texas had the right to vote, regardless of race or gender.